Cloudchain-Main/guides/README.md

 <!-- DONATIMG -->
 ## Support The Guides

-If these guides helped you out, you can buy us a coffee by sending HNS to this address:
+If these guides helped you out, you can buy us a coffee by sending

+HNS to these addresses:
 `` or `hs1qrnr28vfdt6v3sf2qkg8vsz5xwjzu0fsc2u9kan`

 or BTC to these: